ullibniss/INNO-Networks-Engineering/INR_3rd_lab_Fedorov_Alexey.md

 ## 3.b Use link aggregation between the Web and the Gateway to have Load Balancing and Fault Tolerance as follows.

-I added link-aggregation in my topology.
+I added link aggregation to my topology.

 ![image](https://github.com/user-attachments/assets/486a23e4-4a75-4dac-babc-ab6e3193c16c)

-Without any configuration traffic will go only through one of the wires (old wire with configured interface).
-We can see it in wireshark.
+Without any configuration, traffic will go only through one of the wires (the old wire with the configured interface).
+We can see this in Wireshark.

 ![image](https://github.com/user-attachments/assets/f8ea010d-94c7-465d-b1fa-1ac0431c949f)

-To configure connection I will use `bonding` interfacce.
+To configure the connection, I will use a `bonding` interface.
 A bonding interface (also known as a link aggregation interface, LAG) is a virtual interface that combines multiple physical network interfaces into a single logical interface.

-Firstly, we need to configure it on Router.
+Firstly, we need to configure it on the router.

 ![image](https://github.com/user-attachments/assets/d6363402-c497-4912-82da-9e536107b865)

-Balancing in mode `balance-rr` means round-robin algorithm.
+Balancing in mode `balance-rr` means using the round-robin algorithm.

-Let's configure Web server.
+Let's configure the web server.
 I will use our beloved `netplan`.

 ![image](https://github.com/user-attachments/assets/823ac154-7052-4903-8841-7bae631bd665)

-When everyting is configured, let's test it.
+When everything is configured, let's test it.

 ### Test: ping between Web and Router (Web -> Router)